Back to all posts

 Before you can fix your running toilet, you need to play detective and find out what’s causing the issue.
 The good news is that most of the culprits are hiding in plain sight right inside your toilet tank.
 You don’t need any special tools for this part, just a keen eye and a few minutes of your time.
 By following these simple diagnostic steps, you can pinpoint the exact reason your toilet is wasting water and get one step closer to a quiet, efficient bathroom.

-Step 1: Safely Remove the Tank Lid
+Step 1: Take Off the Tank Lid

 First things first, let’s get a look inside the tank.
 Before you do anything else, find the water supply valve on the wall behind your toilet and turn it clockwise to shut off the water.
 Next, flush the toilet to drain most of the water out of the tank.
 This makes it much easier and cleaner to work.
 Now, you can carefully lift the ceramic tank lid and set it aside on a towel or rug to prevent it from cracking.
 With the lid off, you have a clear view of the inner workings of your toilet.

-Step 2: Try the Food Coloring Test
+Step 2: Do the Food Coloring Test

 This simple trick is the best way to check for a silent leak from the tank into the bowl.
 Grab some food coloring from your kitchen and add a few drops into the water in the tank.
 Don’t flush!
 Just let it sit for about 15 to 20 minutes.
 After waiting, take a look inside the toilet bowl.
 If you see any colored water in the bowl, you have a leaky flapper.
 This is one of the most common issues we encounter during our toilet repair and replacement calls, and it means the seal isn’t holding.

-Step 3: Check the Flapper’s Seal
+Step 3: Check the Flapper for a Tight Seal

 Whether the food coloring test confirmed it or not, it’s always a good idea to inspect the flapper itself.
 The flapper is the rubber stopper at the bottom of the tank that lifts when you flush.
 Over time, this rubber can degrade, warp, or get covered in mineral buildup.
 Gently feel the flapper.
 Is it brittle, stiff, or warped?
 Look at the rim where it seals against the flush valve opening.
 If you see any gunk or uneven spots, it’s likely not creating a watertight seal, causing water to constantly trickle into the bowl and trigger the fill valve.

-Step 4: Inspect the Flapper Chain
+Step 4: Inspect the Flapper Chain’s Length

 The small chain that connects the flush handle lever to the flapper can also be a source of trouble.
 Take a look at its length.
 If the chain is too short, it will hold the flapper slightly open, allowing water to leak continuously.
 If it’s too long, it can get tangled or caught underneath the flapper, preventing it from closing properly after a flush.
 The chain should have just a little bit of slack when the flapper is closed, but not so much that it gets in the way.
 An incorrect chain length is a simple fix that often solves the problem.